xbz0n/xbz0n.github.io/posts/social-engineering-redteam.md

 Caller ID spoofing is a critical component of effective vishing campaigns.
 Here are several approaches:

 1. **SIP Trunking Providers**:
-   - **Telnyx** - Offers programmable SIP trunking with customizable caller ID
+   - Telnyx - Offers programmable SIP trunking with customizable caller ID
-   - **Twilio** - Limited caller ID customization within their guidelines
+   - Twilio - Limited caller ID customization within their guidelines
-   - **Plivo** - Similar to Twilio with flexible API
+   - Plivo - Similar to Twilio with flexible API

 2. **Dedicated Spoofing Services**:
-   - **SpoofCard** - Popular commercial service for one-off calls
+   - SpoofCard - Popular commercial service for one-off calls
-   - **SpoofTel** - Offers both web and app-based spoofing
+   - SpoofTel - Offers both web and app-based spoofing
-   - **Caller ID Changer Pro** - Mobile app for Android devices

 3. **VoIP Software with Spoofing Capabilities**:
-   - **Asterisk with SIP configuration** - Open-source solution requiring technical setup
+   - Asterisk with SIP configuration - Open-source solution requiring technical setup
-   - **FreePBX** - More user-friendly Asterisk-based system
+   - FreePBX - More user-friendly Asterisk-based system
-   - **3CX** - Commercial PBX software with caller ID customization
+   - 3CX - Commercial PBX software with caller ID customization

 4. **Advanced Tactics**:
-   - **Neighbor Spoofing** - Using a number with the same area code as the target
+   - Neighbor Spoofing - Using a number with the same area code as the target
-   - **Organization Spoofing** - Making calls appear to come from within the target's organization
+   - Organization Spoofing - Making calls appear to come from within the target's organization
-   - **Toll-Free Spoofing** - Using toll-free numbers which often bypass call blocking
+   - Toll-Free Spoofing - Using toll-free numbers which often bypass call blocking

 For red team operations, the most effective approach is combining SIP trunking with custom PBX software.
 This provides the best balance of flexibility, reliability, and believability.